How to Hire Student-Workers

 - More info: Student Employment Page – Financial Aid

 - A budget job allows a student to work on campus and be paid through a department’s budget.
-Eligibility for need-based Federal Work-Study is not required in order to apply for a budget position.
+Eligibility for a need-based Federal Work-Study is not required in order to apply for a budget position.

 - The ability to have a budget position is dependent upon your department’s individual budget.
 Most of the time, student worker salary funds are a part of the department’s budget and can be found in BIRT.

 - When a student is hired in a budget position, the supervisor and student will need to complete a Budget Form.
 Once approved by the supervisor, the student worker will need to return appropriate forms to Financial Aid and HR.

 Budget student workers (non-FWS student workers) should be hired only when the duties are absolutely required and another alternative is not available (including but not limited to hiring an FWS student or assigning the duties temporarily to a regular staff member within that department or any regular employee at the University whose typical duties may be temporarily limited due to COVID reasons).
 Budget student worker approvals should include the rationale for why this is the only alternative and that rationale must be signed off on by the Division Head.